LevBaranov/Speach2Text/README.md

 # Speach2Text
-TelegramBot converts audio messeges into text
+TelegramBot converts audio and video messeges into text

+## Deploy
+Use docker for build and run apps